-Koki Yanagisawa is a partner in the Litigation Department of Nagashima Ohno & Tsunematsu.
-His practice focuses on dispute resolution in the areas of commercial law, antitrust law, and employment law, and he is well experienced in handling high-profile and complex disputes including those in the aforementioned areas.
+Koki Yanagisawa is a partner of Nagashima Ohno & Tsunematsu and chair of the firm's Litigation Department.
+His practice focuses on dispute resolution in the areas of commercial law, antitrust law, and employment law, and he is well experienced in handling high-profile and complex disputes in the aforementioned areas.
 He has represented a variety of Japanese and foreign companies in a wide breadth of industries in litigation, arbitration and other dispute resolution procedures.
-He is recognised as a Dispute Resolution Star by Benchmark Litigation Asia-Pacific 2019 and as a Distinguished practitioner in the field of dispute resolution by Asialaw Leading Lawyers 2020.
+He is recognised as a Dispute Resolution Star by Benchmark Litigation Asia-Pacific 2020 and as a distinguished practitioner in the field of dispute resolution by Asialaw Leading Lawyers 2020.